kedster/realresume-app/README.md

 **Goal:** Build recruiter search functionality and display results.

-- [ ] Develop search UI with filters for keywords, technologies, etc.
+- [X ] Develop search UI with filters for keywords, technologies, etc.
 - [ ] Implement backend search API querying the indexed text database.
 - [ ] Display results with resume summaries (no direct upload or edit).
 - [ ] Add pagination and sorting features for usability.